postcode-nl/PostcodeNl_Api_Client/example/README.md

 * Properly implement session identifiers when using the international autocomplete API.
 Use a new identifier for each address being validated.
 * Configure your webserver to send all requests under a certain directory to your proxy so you don't need to use `?p=`

+## Validate API example
+Set the correct credentials in `example/validate.php` and open the file in your browser.

+## Reseller createClientAccount API example
+Set the correct credentials in `example/createClientAccount.php` and open the file in your browser.

 License
 =============